“But who do you say I am?” Yeshua asked.

 Before the temple made of stone was the tabernacle that was carried around the desert with the people of Israel.
 A close study of the tabernacle and all its accoutrements also yields some very helpful understanding.
 The tabernacle is a pattern of salvation, with each part representing God’s salvation plan, as the author of Hebrews describes in detail.
 One interesting aspect of the tabernacle construction is the boards that form the walls of the tabernacle (Ex 26).
 They are made of wood, covered in gold, and rest in silver sockets which secure them to the ground.
 This is a picture of believers: the wood is our mortal state – unglamorous and corruptible, but we are covered in gold, which represents the holiness and purity of God.
 The silver speaks of redemption, and we rest in our redemption through Yeshua, no longer rooted and connected to the world but yet still in it.
 The boards are linked together with bars, creating unity, and walls, much like the walls of Nehemiah which are often likened to the people of God, and our need to breach the gaps and strive to build unity so that we are not so susceptible to attack from the enemy.
 The idea of God’s people joined together to be the house of God is not new!

-The Biblical pattern, if you follow it through, is that the tabernacle, the temple, and now our lives as the dwelling place of God, are all representing us, his people.
 God’s intent was always to dwell in and among his people, as he says in Exodus, and declares with great joy in Zechariah 2 – “I’m on my way!
 I’m coming to live among you!”
 Yeshua’s incarnation was part of this pattern of God living among his people.
-With his death and resurrection, the need for the temple ceased, and today he lives in us.
+With his death and resurrection, we have been purified from sin and made into a fitting sanctuary for God’s Spirit.
+Today he lives in us, but Jesus will also come to rule and reign among us in Jerusalem at the end of days.

 And now for those other interesting peculiarities